m12t/blindr/src/tasklist.md

 ✅ be able to configure gnss module to add ZDA data (done in separate project: `gnss_config`) ✅ set pico RTC to a given time
 ✅ parse ZDA NMEA data, manipulating into variables
+✅ debugging parsing lat long in gnss.c
+✅ outline the system architecture:
+    - startup:
+        1. wait for GNSS signal or timeout of 10 minutes
+        1. listen for toggle switch input on boundaries
+            - store these boundaries (and midpoint for fully open) in global variables
+            - remember to sleep the stepper driver (and stepper) after each use
+    - once GNSS signal is received:
+        1. set onboard RTC
+        1. store lat, long, ns, ew in global vars
+    - enter main loop
+        1. listen for toggle switches
+        1. recalculate the next day's sunrise and sunset times at minight 00:00
+        1. move the blinds to their position prior to the events
+        1. power on and listen to the GNSS once each week to update the onboard RTC, then power the module off.